Extinction Level Event 2: The Wrath of God: Background

 Busta Rhymes first announced the album in 2013.
 Over the course of 2014, Busta Rhymes continued to do interviews promoting the album, and released the singles "Twerk It" featuring Nicki Minaj, "Thank You" featuring Q-Tip, Lil Wayne and Kanye West, and "Calm Down" featuring Eminem.
-Despite the heavy promotion around this time, promotion for the album ceased completely in July 2014, when it was announced that Rhymes had amicably departed Cash Money Records.
+Despite the promotion around this time, promotion for the album ceased in July 2014, when it was announced that Rhymes had amicably departed Cash Money Records.

-The album was announced once again on August 17, 2020, via a YouTube video starring Chris Rock.
-It released officially on October 30, 2020.
-The "Reloaded" version of the album released on November 2, 2020, featuring three brand new tracks and the previously released 2014 single "Calm Down" with Eminem.
-An official deluxe edition was also released later that month on November 27, 2020, not only featuring the bonus tracks from the Reloaded reissue, but also four more extra tracks, including a remix of "Czar" with new verses by M.O.P. and rapper CJ.
+The album was announced again on August 17, 2020, via a YouTube video starring Chris Rock.
+It was released officially on October 30, 2020.
+The "Reloaded" version of the album was released on November 2, 2020, featuring three new tracks and the previously released 2014 single "Calm Down" with Eminem.
+An official deluxe edition was also released later that month, on November 27, 2020, featuring the bonus tracks from the Reloaded reissue as well as four additional tracks, including a remix of "Czar" with new verses by M.O.P. and rapper CJ.